-is a system of five campuses situated near urban cities of the western region of the United States.
-The priority of this 69-year-old theological graduate school is to educate men and women to take the Gospel to the nations.
+Golden Gate Baptist Theological Seminary is a system of five campuses situated near urban cities of the western region of the United States.
+The priority of this 71-year-old theological graduate school is to educate men and women to take the Gospel to the nations.
 Known as one of the most multi-cultural seminaries in the world, Golden Gate Seminary’s diversity enables it to equip and challenge its students to more effective ministry leadership in the 21st century.

 Shaping leaders who expand God’s kingdom around the world

-• Golden Gate Seminary is the 9th largest seminary in the United States
+• Golden Gate Seminary is one of the 10 largest seminaries in the United States

 • We are a seminary system, consisting of five fully accredited campuses

 • Since 1949, Golden Gate Seminary has conferred degrees on more than 8,000 graduates

 • Celebrated 70th year in 2014, 55th year at our Northern California campus

 • 90% of all hours taught at the Seminary are taught by faculty holding a doctoral degree